Moonglow Gardens

 5. Commit to purchasing a few packages, or all of your seeds from locally-owned, small seed companies who use organic farming practices and sell seeds that were grown in a similar climate that you are growing in

 We love to share seeds with our community and local seed libraries, public libraries, classrooms, community gardens, etc. We are excited to have partnered up with Moonglow Gardens to make free seeds available across Canada!
-You can currently find our seeds at the Stanley Milner Edmonton Public Library, The Calgary Seed Library, Parkland Public Libraries, Morinville Public Library, and many local seed swaps and events hosted by public libraries.
-If you have a community event or classroom please use our contact form here to reach out to learn more about our community seed giving & seed saving programs
+You can currently find our seeds at the Stanley Milner Edmonton Public Library, The Calgary Seed Library, Parkland Public Libraries, Morinville Public Library, and local seed swaps and events hosted by public libraries.
+If you have a community event or classroom please use our contact form below to reach out to learn more about our community seed giving & seed saving programs.
+We would love to answer any questions that you have about setting up a seed library in your own community!